JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/spells/blinding-smite.md

 - **Components:** V
 - **Duration:** Concentration, up to 1 minute

-The next time you hit a creature with a melee weapon attack during this spell's duration, your weapon flares with bright light, and the attack deals an extra `3d8` radiant damage to the target.
-Additionally, the target must succeed on a Constitution saving throw or be [blinded](rules/conditions.md#blinded) until the spell ends.
+The next time you hit a creature with a melee weapon attack during this spell's duration, your weapon flares with bright light, and the attack deals an extra `dice: 3d8|avg` (`3d8`) radiant damage to the target.
+Additionally, the target must succeed on a Constitution saving throw or be [blinded](/compendium/rules/conditions.md#blinded) until the spell ends.

-A creature [blinded](rules/conditions.md#blinded) by this spell makes another Constitution saving throw at the end of each of its turns.
-On a successful save, it is no longer [blinded](rules/conditions.md#blinded).
+A creature [blinded](/compendium/rules/conditions.md#blinded) by this spell makes another Constitution saving throw at the end of each of its turns.
+On a successful save, it is no longer [blinded](/compendium/rules/conditions.md#blinded).

 **Classes**: [Paladin](compendium/classes/paladin.md)